b2renger/Introduction_A-frame/README.md

 - in the marker tag we will create an entity
   - this entity will display a geometry (a plane)
   - this plane will have a material which has been coded to display the video
-- this custom code actually accepts parameters :
+- this custom code actually accepts parameters : like is chromakey enabled or not and on what color is it active.

+Be aware that this technique does not play the audio contained in the video.
+If you want to play both audio and video, read through this section, there is an example at the end to combine the audio script and this video example.

 So loading the video in the assets tag looks like this :